microsoft/FluidFramework/packages/runtime/datastore/api-report/datastore.api.md

 import { IResponse } from '@fluidframework/core-interfaces';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
+import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';
 import { ITelemetryContext } from '@fluidframework/runtime-definitions';
-import { ITelemetryLoggerExt } from '@fluidframework/telemetry-utils';
 import { TypedEventEmitter } from '@fluid-internal/client-utils';
 import { VisibilityState } from '@fluidframework/runtime-definitions';